cesarl88/CS673-Apkmirror_Scrapper/README.md

-python ./DownloadSearchHtmlContent.py '/Art & Design/Canvas/Html/' Canvas 3
+<b>python ./DownloadSearchHtmlContent.py '/Art & Design/Canvas/Html/' Canvas 3</b>

 '/Art & Design/Canvas/Html/' is where the SearchPages are stored and where the final output will be saved.
 Canvas is the name of the app